In Alabama, a DUI arrest can immediately impact the status of your driver’s license.

 Required SR-22 Insurance

 According to U.S. Census Data, more than 80% of workers in Alabama ages 16 and older drive alone to their place of work.
-If you don’t live in an area with reliable or accessible public transportation, a DUI can impact your ability to work.
+If you don’t live in an area with reliable or accessible public transportation, a DUI-related driver’s license suspension can hinder your ability to work.

 Immediate License Suspension